-To maintain an optimal aquatic environment, AquaSense must perform continuous, high resolution monitoring of pH, temperature, and dissolved oxygen - parameters that critically influence fish metabolism, immune response, and overall biotic stability.
+To maintain an optimal aquatic environment, AquaSense must perform real-time, high resolution monitoring of water pH, temperature, and dissolved oxygen-parameters that critically influence fish metabolism, immune response, and overall biotic stability.
 The system shall capture and log readings at 5 to 10 second intervals to detect transient perturbations that could otherwise be missed by manual or infrequent testing methods.
-Each sensor must operate within stringent accuracy tolerances - ± 0.2 pH units, ± 0.5 °C, and ± 0.5 mg/L for dissolved oxygen - to ensure not only data fidelity but also to facilitate precise adjustment to aquarium conditions when required.
+Each sensor must operate within stringent accuracy tolerances- $\pm 0.2$ pH, $\pm 0.5$ °C, and $\pm 0.5$ mg/L respectively-to allow for proper analysis of aquarium conditions.